g000ze/Split-Flap-Display/README.md

 ## Intro
 Older people (like me) look back with nostalgia at train stations and airports, middle-aged people are captivated by technology, and the younger generation is excited by the clattering sound combined with the non-virtual movement.
 The split flap display remains a fascinating display panel for text and small animations.

 One day, while watching a video about split flap displays, I suddenly felt the desire to own one.
 After a relatively short research, I realized that only a few manufacturers build such displays.
-There are, for example, "Oat Foundry," "Vestaboard," or the one called "Split Flap Display Manufacturer."
+There are, for example, [Oat Foundry](https://www.oatfoundry.com/), [Vestaboard](https://www.vestaboard.com/), [Scott Bezek](https://github.com/scottbez1/splitflap) or the one called "Split Flap Display Manufacturer."
 No matter which manufacturer you choose, the displays are either very expensive or don't meet my requirements.
 So I decided to try building one myself.

 [![DIY Split Flap Display on YouTube](https://img.youtube.com/vi/JR2ThV7CSwY/maxresdefault.jpg)](https://youtu.be/JR2ThV7CSwY?si=3bZnhtjU7jKmc7q2)